-3.2.
+5.2.
 Updating a site

 The following page lists the possible target versions for the update:

-3.3.
+5.3.
 Migrating a site

-The following requirements need to be met:
+The following requirements must be met:

 The migration of the site is done via SSH.

-You can use the
+For this you can use the source system’s

 After you have filled in the parameters and confirmed with Start, the progress of the migration will be displayed: